-- 1. Member States shall lay down in their legislation that access to the activity of an information society service provider may not be made subject to prior authorisation or any other requirement the effect of which is to make such access dependent on a decision, measure or particular act by an authority. - 2.
-Paragraph 1 shall be without prejudice to authorisation schemes - (a) which are not specifically and exclusively targeted at information society services, or
+- 1. Member States shall lay down in their legislation that access to the activity of Information Society service provider may not be made subject to prior authorisation or any other requirement the effect of which is to make such access dependent on a decision, measure or particular act by an authority. - 2.
+Paragraph 1 shall be without prejudice to authorisation schemes which are not specifically and exclusively targeted at Information Society services, or which are covered by Directive 97/13/EC of the European Parliament and of the Council53.